 Type of entry:individual

 Number of times previously entering contest:4

-I flow with design work.
+I flow with design work and writing.
 The ideas come faster than I can work them up.